Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Sprint.** Increase your speed by your Agility modifier.

 **Trip.** In place of 1 physical attack, you can attempt to trip a creature of your size or smaller within your reach.
-Make a Brawn check with difficulty based on its DR.
+Make a Brawn check contested with the creature's Brawn.

 **Improvise.** Take an action that is not listed here, at the Reckoner's discretion.